-Exhibits must be pre-marked.
-All evidence must be pre-marked by the Court Clerk.
+The parties must pre-mark all proposed exhibits prior to the time of the hearing.
+Counsel should coordinate in advance to avoid duplication of exhibit numbers.
 Please provide an extra set of exhibits for the Court and the Witnesses.
 Please confirm with the Clerk that exhibits have been properly marked prior to the commencement of trial.

-For matters that are set to be heard on the Court's "Miscellaneous" Probate calendar, which is held on Tuesdays at 9:30 a.m., the Court conducts Telecourt on the preceding Monday at 3:00 p.m.
-For matters that are set to be heard in the Court's "Estate Appointments" calendar, which is held on Thursdays at 1:30 p.m., as well as matters that are set to be heard on the Court's "Accountings" calendar, which is held on Thursdays at 2:30 p.m., the Court conducts Telecourt on the immediately preceding Wednesday at 4:00 p.m.
+For matters that are set to be heard on the Court's "Miscellaneous" Probate calendar, which is held on Tuesdays at 9:00 a.m., the Court conducts Telecourt on the preceding Monday at 3:00 p.m.
+For matters that are set to be heard in the Court's "Estate" calendar, which is held on Thursdays at 1:30 p.m., as well as matters that are set to be heard on the Court's "Accountings" calendar, which is held on Thursdays at 2:30 p.m., the Court conducts Telecourt on the immediately preceding Wednesday at 3:00 p.m.

-Telecourt is not available for the "Guardianship Appointment" calendar held on Wednesday at 9:00 a.m., or the "Conservatorship Appointment" calendar held on Wednesday at 11:00 a.m., or the "Review Hearing" calendar held at 9:00 a.m. on Thursdays.
+Telecourt is not available for the “Guardianship Appointment” calendar held on Wednesday at 8:45 a.m. or the “Conservatorship Appointment” calendar held on Thursday at 10:30 a.m. or the “Review Hearing” calendar held at 11:00 a.m. on Mondays.
 Personal appearances are required for these calendars.